 Shelob offers to help in your fight against Sauron, allowing you glimpses into the future and guiding you to Minas Ithil, the last Gondorian city in Mordor and one currently under siege by the Dark Lord’s forces.
 Talion and Celebrimbor disagree on how to handle the threat — the ranger wants to help defend the city while the elf believes the city lost and that locating a hidden seeing stone should take precedent — and that creates tension between them.

 While it plays fast and loose with J.R.R.
-Tolkien’s vision the story is solid enough, though it feels like it was largely built to facilitate the game’s signature hook that allows Talion to build an army of orcs by confronting and dominating captains scattered across the map.
+Tolkien‘s vision, the story is solid enough, though it feels like it was largely built to facilitate the game’s signature hook that allows Talion to build an army of orcs by confronting and dominating captains scattered across the map.
 Each one has a unique name and its own set of strengths and weaknesses that can be revealed by interrogating certain foes.

-Once you unlock the ability to dominate them, the Captains, Warlords, etc. fall in and become part of your army that you can then use to topple fortresses and bring them under your command.
+Once you unlock the ability to dominate them, the Captains, Warlords, etc., fall in and become part of your army that you can then use to topple fortresses and bring them under your command.
 Here you’ll breach walls and hold capture points leading up to a challenging showdown with the resident Overlord and his troops to decide the battle’s ultimate victor.

-Deposing of high-ranking enemies is also the best way to get that sweet epic and legendary loot, such as swords, bows and armor.
-It’s a streamlined system that requires only a small amount of attention, and old armor can be broken down into currency with ease.
+Deposing of high-ranking enemies is also the best way to get that sweet epic and legendary loot, such as swords, bows and armour.
+It’s a streamlined system that requires only a small amount of attention, and old armour can be broken down into currency with ease.
 Many of the best weapons will have challenges attached to them as well, allowing you to unlock additional abilities and buffs upon completion.

 Middle-earth: Shadow of War does what a good sequel should, it keeps what made the original fun while also adding and improving on its feature list to create a return trip well worth taking.